timfel/timfel.github.io/articles/07-rsoc.md

 we cannot know if a reference in form of a variable to the content pointers remains in use.

-Something we cannot support at all, or only in a very limited way, are macros and methods which rely on or deal with MRI's AST (e.g. the `NODE(x)` macro), its threading model (`thread_critical = true` won't work), file descriptors (changing an fd's access might not work reliably) and stack layout (functions
+Something we currently do not support at all, or only in a very limited way, are macros and methods which rely on or deal with MRI's AST (e.g. the `NODE(x)` macro), its threading model (`thread_critical = true` won't work), file descriptors (changing an fd's access might not work reliably) and stack layout (functions